 - Smartr Contacts (free) – Smartr Contacts is made by Xobni Corp., bestknown for its Gmail application Smartr Inbox.
 Smartr also integrates social media profiles with your contact list.
 Like Brewster, Smartr lacks a desktop application, although Xobni clearly expects you to use Gmail as your main CRM interface.

 - VIPorbit – From the co-inventor of Act!, Mike Muhney, comes VIPorbit Lite (free; $10 for the non-nag version), which lets you organize contacts by “Orbits.”
-The program, available for both iPhone and iPad, also syncs with your Calendar so that you don’t have to leave the app to view your schedule.
-VIPorbit announced a desktop application at SXSW, so stay tuned for a review.
+The program, available for iPhone, iPad and Mac, also syncs with your Calendar so that you don’t have to leave the app to view your schedule.

 As you can see there are numerous challenges in maintaining contacts and doing email promotion, i.e. CRM on the Mac.
 It is our sincere hope that a few smart Mac developers will read this story and be inspired to create a truly awesome solution.
 Meanwhile, please share this article on Facebook or retweet it if you found it helpful.